 Third, under the previous guidance it was fairly common to recognize certain types of revenue on a straight-line basis over the life of the contract.
 Instead of following a straight-line method, entities should now choose the measure that faithfully depicts the satisfaction of the installation performance obligation.

 All of these points notwithstanding, many companies will conclude that revenue recognition is the same under ASC 606 as it was under ASC 605.
 The analysis will certainly change, but the end result may not be different from current practice.
 Any potential change will depend on the facts and circumstances of each transaction.

 To determine revenue recognition for installation and implementation services, an entity must determine if the installation is capable of being distinct, and if the installation is distinct within the context of the contract.
 Next, the entity must determine whether revenue should be recognized over time or at a point in time.
 This determination depends on three criteria: (1) the entity does not provide a significant service of integrating the installation, (2) the installation does not significantly modify or customize the other goods in the contract, and (3) the installation is not highly dependent on, or highly interrelated with, other goods in the contract.
 Finally, the entity must choose whether the output or the input method faithfully depicts the satisfaction of the performance obligation and recognize revenue accordingly.

 - Deloitte, “A Roadmap to Applying the New Revenue Recognition Standard.”
-Nov 2018.
-Section 5.3 “Identifying Performance Obligations in a Contract.”
+November 2018.
+Section 5.3.

 - EY, Financial Reporting Development: “Revenue from Contracts with Customers.”
-Revised October 2018.
-Section 7.1 “Performance obligations satisfied over time.”
+October 2018.
+Section 7.1.